Brief but surprisingly enjoyable walk at Gardens by the Bay’s Christmas Wonderland 2020.

-You see, so as to do my part in minimising social mingling … I decided to visit all the year-end events ongoing at Gardens by the Bay in “one-shot.”
+You see, so as to do my part in minimising social mingling, I decided to visit all the year-end festive events ongoing at Gardens by the Bay in “one-shot.”
 The first location I went to was the Orient Express exhibition.
 After a light dinner at the café there, I moseyed over to the Christmas Wonderland 2020 walk.
-Hitting the entrance before the sun lazily sank out of view.
+Hitting the entrance just before the sun lazily sank out of view.

 (It’s very tiring carrying a DSLR and tripod around lah!
 I need to be outing-efficient!)

 Ahem.
-Anyway, the bulk of Christmas Wonderland 2020 is a one-way walk, an easy 15-20 minutes stroll (370 metres) that begins at a cool tunnel of lights, then takes you pass all the other attractions.
-There’s no festive village/shops this time around too, and if you’re uninterested in pictures, you’d probably be done in less than 10 minutes.
+Anyway, the bulk of Christmas Wonderland 2020 is a one-way walk, an easy 15-20 minutes stroll (370 metres) that begins at a cool tunnel of lights, then takes you past all the other attractions.
+There are no festive village/shops this time around too, and so if you’re uninterested in pictures, you’d probably be done in less than 10 minutes.

 Yeah, less than 10 minutes.
 Sounds dry, doesn’t it?

-Curiously, though, I ended up my enjoying my half hour in the fenced-up area very much.
-For a start, the designated time-slot system made the crowd much, MUCH more bearable i.e. easier to take photos.
+Well, not at all.
+I enjoyed my half hour in the fenced-up area very much.
+For a start, the designated time-slot system made the crowd much, MUCH more bearable, i.e., easier to take photos.
 The one-way system also ensures that you do not miss anything.
-More than once in previous years, I returned home and realised, argg!
-I missed an attraction.
+More than once in previous years, I returned home and only to realise, argg!
+I missed an attraction..